-Art in the Morning - A Lovely Gift Book!
+Art in the Morning - A Lovely Gift Book for Weddings and Graduation!
 Give a gift of kindness and color.
-Now in its sixth year, Art in the Morning is my once-weekly email of a new painting hot off my easel.
+Now in its seventh year, Art in the Morning is my once-weekly email of a new painting hot off my easel.

 The Book!
 One of the results of my "Art in the Morning," is this exciting book of radiant color - created in response to several requests to make a book of my first year of weekly paintings and musings.
 Here it is!
 It includes fun reactions and anecdotes thoughts from A.M. readers about each painting...
 It becomes something of a little a village.

 Linen Hardcover with dust jacket, 8" x 10"